 Height: 24-36” Spread: 18-24” Habit/Form: Upright/rounded Zones: 3-9 Growth Rate: Slow

-This hardy, Midwest native plant is a wonderful addition to a low maintenance or beginner’s garden.
+This hardy, midwest native plant is a wonderful addition to a low maintenance or beginner’s garden.
 The drought tolerant plant performs at its best in full sun, well drained soils.
-Butterfly Weed is also a great plant for shallow, rocky soils that are dry.
-Some patience is required since new growth is slow to emerge compared to most perennials, not appearing sometimes until late spring.
-Because Butterfly Weed develops a deep taproot it does not transplant well and so it is important that it is left undisturbed once planted, if possible.
+Butterfly Weed is also a great plant for shallow, rocky dry soils.
+Some patience is required, since new growth is slow to emerge compared to most perennials, not appearing often until late spring.
+Because Butterfly Weed develops a deep taproot, it does not transplant well and it is important that it is left undisturbed, once planted.

-This perennial is a great complement to many others such as purple Salvia, yellow Black-Eyed Susan, & lavender Russian Sage.
-Use in mixed perennial beds, wildflower and naturalized gardens, and any spots that tend to have drought like conditions.
+This perennial is a great complement to many others, such as purple Salvia, yellow Black-Eyed Susan & lavender Russian Sage.
+Use in mixed perennial beds, wildflower and naturalized gardens and any spots that have drought like conditions.